Skip to content

 local count = Flux(0)

--- Build a computation once and share it across multiple bindings
+-- A Computed: derives a new value once and shares it across multiple bindings

 local countText = Flux(function()